monicaalyssa/meet/README.md

 # User Stories & Test Scenarios
 ### Feature 1: Filter Events by City

-As a `user`,
-I should be able to `filter events by city`
-So that `I can see a list of events taking place in that city.`
+As a `user`, I should be able to `filter events by city` so that `I can see a list of events taking place in that city.`

 ```
-**Scenario 1: When user hasn’t searched for a specific city, show upcoming events from all cities.**
+Scenario 1: When user hasn’t searched for a specific city, show upcoming events from all cities.

 - Given user hasn’t searched for any city
 - When the user opens the app
 - Then the user should see a list of upcoming events.
 ```
 ```
-**Scenario 2: User should see a list of suggestions when they search for a city.**
+Scenario 2: User should see a list of suggestions when they search for a city.

 - Given the main page is open
 - When user starts typing in the city textbox
 - Then the user should receive a list of cities (suggestions) that match what they’ve typed.
 ```
 ```
-**Scenario 3: User can select a city from the suggested list.**
+Scenario 3: User can select a city from the suggested list.

 - Given user was typing “Miami” in the city textbox AND the list of suggested cities is showing
 - When the user selects a city (e.g., “Miami, Florida) from the list